Benthic protection areas

 What happens if fishers break this law?

-Fishing within 50m of the sea floor carries a fine of up to $100,000 and seizure of the vessel.
+Trawling within 100m of the seabed within a BPA is illegal and carries a fine of up to $100,000 and seizure of the vessel.

 Legal fishing activity within BPAs